chef/chef-web-docs/chef_master/source/resource_powershell_package.rst

 ``source``
    **Ruby Types:** String

-   The source where the package is installed from.
+   Specify the source of the package.

+   New in Chef Client 14.0.

 ``notifies``
    **Ruby Type:** Symbol, 'Chef::Resource[String]'